27 of The Most Beautiful Greek Islands

 Imagine a European island without blaring horns, traffic lights getting in your way, boats zipping from point to point instead of cars, and nothing but the pleasant sound of the waves in the sea crashing into the shore.

 Hydra is one of the few Greek islands which are completely car-free.
 It is only accessible by sea, and once you get there, you can only move around by water taxi or on foot.
-Only a small part of the island is inhabited, which means it is easy to walk around the pretty, winding streets of Hydra’s main port town.
+Only a small part of the island is inhabited, making it easy to walk around the pretty, winding streets of Hydra’s main port town.

 Visitors can catch a 2-hour ferry ride from the Greek capital of Athens to arrive in Hydra.
 This is very convenient given the number of low-cost European airlines that fly into Athens.
 The ferry departs Piraeus port, about five times a day.